****DUE TO CORONAVIRUS (COVID19)

 Parking - Parking is scarce, arrive early.
 There are various meters around the courthouse that take debit/credit/cash; a parking garage across from the Family Law Center Courthouse (cash only) on Calhoun Street; and the Sundance Parking Garage just south of the Family Law Center Courthouse at 201 Commerce Street.
 Plan to spend at least $10 to park in the Family Law Center Parking Garage or the Sundance Parking Garage.

-Attend on the Same Day - Parents should attend orientation on the same date – They don’t have to sit together but should attend the same orientation.
+Attend on the Same Day - If possible, we like for parents to attend orientation on the same date so they hear the same presentation.
 Step-parents and significant others are welcome and encouraged to attend orientation.

 No Children - Do not bring children to orientation.